Skip to main content

 Constructors

-• Ensures addr_ is of type const void*, suitable for protecting data from modification.
+• Ensures addr_ is of type const void*, suitable for read-only views.

 Fields